OtisPresley/control4-mediaplayer/README.md

  - Server
  - Home Assistant
  ```
-- Parse errors keep you on the page with a friendly message + inline example.
+- Parse errors keep you on the page with a friendly error + inline example.

 ---

 ## Behavior Notes & Guardrails
-- **Form re-render** happens only when:
+- **Form re-render** occurs only when:
 - **Amplifier Size** changes, or
 - **Add Zones in Bulk** is toggled
-(Channel/Host/Port validations still happen on submit.)
-- **Channel** is clamped to `1..AmpSize`; **Zone Count** is clamped to available channels.
+- **Channel** values are automatically clamped to `1..AmpSize`.
+- **Zone Count** is clamped to the number of available channels.
-- **Source List** longer than Amp Size is truncated to Amp Size.
+- **Source List** longer than Amp Size is truncated.
-- When editing/adding on the same `host:port`, the **Source List** auto-inherits from an existing zone unless overridden.
+- When editing/adding on the same `host:port`, the **Source List** auto-inherits unless overridden.

 ---

 ## Troubleshooting
-- **All zones are already configured for host:port.**
+- **“All zones are already configured for host:port.”**
-You’ve used all channels for the selected Amp Size.
+→ You’ve used all channels for the selected Amp Size.
-- **Channel X is already configured on host:port.
-Next available is Y.**
+- **“Channel X is already configured on host:port.
+Next available is Y.”**
-Pick Y or another free channel.
+→ Select Y or another free channel.
-- **Channel must be between 1 and N.**
+- **“Channel must be between 1 and N.”**
-Adjust the channel or set the correct Amp Size first.
+→ Adjust the channel or set the correct Amp Size.
-- **Fields don’t appear until after I toggle “Add Zones in Bulk”.**
+- **Fields don’t appear until I toggle “Add Zones in Bulk”.**
-Expected: HA forms re-render after you press **Submit** once.
+→ Expected: forms re-render after you press **Submit** once.
+- Integration not appearing in “Add Integration” screen?
+→ Verify `custom_components/control4_mediaplayer` is correctly placed and `manifest.json` has `domain: control4_mediaplayer`.
-- After updating code, bump `"version"` in `manifest.json` and restart HA.
+- After updating this integration’s code, bump `"version"` in `manifest.json` and restart HA.
-- If the UI looks stale, hard-refresh your browser (Shift+F5).
+- If UI looks stale, hard-refresh your browser (**Shift+F5**).

 ---

 ## Migration from `configuration.yaml`
 - YAML platform entries are no longer needed.
 - UI-based entries create **unique IDs** and persist your devices/entities in the registry.
-- Remove legacy YAML lines to avoid duplication.
+- Remove legacy YAML to avoid duplication.

 ---

 ## Known Limitations
-- No automatic network discovery (Control4 protocol behavior without a controller is limited).
+- No automatic network discovery (Control4 protocol without a controller is limited).
-- The form can’t live-update fields without submit; we use a minimal “soft refresh” pattern.
+- The form can’t live-update fields without submit; a minimal “soft refresh” pattern is used.

 ---

 ## Development Notes
-- Domain: `control4_mediaplayer`
+- **Domain**: `control4_mediaplayer`
 - User-facing strings are **hard-coded** in `config_flow.py` (translations proved unreliable).
-- Advanced editor parsing via `yaml.safe_load` (accepts JSON too).
-Non-list/str → friendly parse error.
+- Advanced editor parsing uses `yaml.safe_load` (also accepts JSON).
 - Unique ID format: `"{host}:{port}:ch{channel}"`

 ---

 ## Changelog (UI series)
-- Bulk Add with per-channel naming, first-available channel suggestion
+- Bulk Add with per-channel naming + first-available channel suggestion
 - Friendly host:port messages
 - Advanced Editor (YAML/JSON) + apply-to-all
 - Source List inheritance per device